jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   certificate.

 This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data in the Regional Internet Registries (RIRs), including at national and local levels, for aforementioned RPKI profiles through RDAP.
-The intent is that such RDAP data can complement the existing RPKI diagnostic tools when troubleshooting a route hijack or leak, by conveniently providing access to registration information from an RIR's database beside what's inherently available from an RPKI profile object.
+The motivation is that such RDAP data can complement the existing RPKI diagnostic tools when troubleshooting a route hijack or leak, by conveniently providing access to registration information from an RIR's database beside what's inherently available from an RPKI profile object.
 There is registration metadata that is often needed for troubleshooting that does not appear in, say, a ROA or a VRP (Verified ROA Payload); such as:

 * Is it an auto-renewing ROA or not?
 * When did the initial version of a ROA get published?
-* Was a ROA created in conjunction with an Internet Routing Registry (IRR, [@RFC2622]) route object?
+* Was a ROA created in conjunction with an Internet Routing Registry (IRR, [@RFC2622]) route?
-* Which IRR route object is related with a ROA?
+* Which IRR route is related with a ROA?
-* Which ROAs are associated with an IP network?
+* Which IP network is associated with a ROA?

 Furthermore, correlating registered RPKI data with registered IP networks and autonomous system numbers would also give access to the latter's contact information through RDAP entity objects, which should come handy when troubleshooting.